Greek Bronze Nude Athlete

 Height: 5 1/4 in.
 (13.3 cm).

-Based upon the statue of Agias attributed to Lysippos, 337-332 BC.
+This statue type is apparently based on the statue of the athlete Agias at Delphi attributed to the sculptor Lysippos, ca. 337-332 BC.

 Formerly with H. Cahn, Basel; subsequently with Royal-Athena Galleries, 1990; subsequently in the John Kluge collection, Charlottesville, Virginia.